Here’s how to get started on your Superhero journey!

 Why not get sponsored to do a physical challenge – how many super star jumps can you do?
 Get pumped doing push ups for a gold coin donation for each one.

-Host a virtual contest to “vote” for the most creative home made Superhero costume.
+Host a contest to “vote” for the most creative home made Superhero costume.
 Students can make a donation online to enter and post a photo.
 Have a prize for the winner!

 Ask students to share stories of the Superheroes they know and why they are inspiring!
 Check out our Resource Kit for lots of fun superhero-themed activity ideas.

-Get into the spirit by hosting a virtual superhero-themed party online with friends and family.
+Get into the spirit by hosting a superhero-themed party with friends and family.
 Encourage people to donate online and send us your best dressed photos.
 Our resource kit also has colouring activities and superhero masks in case you’re looking to get crafty one afternoon at home.

 Mufti day and fancy dress